open-manifesto-project/open-manifesto-api/README.md

 ## Load initial data

-With docker-compose running you can exec the next command for load initial data:
+With docker-compose running you can exec the next command to load initial data:

 ```
 docker exec -ti oma_web flask database initial FOLDER